 Everything You Need to Know About High-rise Concrete Pumping

-In most cases, a boom concrete pump with a robotic arm is attached to the truck.
-The arm controls the transfer of the concrete and is loaded with giant power to assist the operator to reach the height that builder needs.
-These arms have varied lengths that can be extended and retracted with a button, specifically made to meet site requirements.
+Usually, a boom concrete pump with a robotic arm is attached to the truck.
+The arm controls the transfer of the concrete and is loaded with giant power to assist the operator to reach the height that the builder needs.
+These arms have a variable length that can be extended or retracted with a button, specifically to meet site requirements.